 - Physical therapy, dietary counseling and other therapy services

 - Hospice aides to help with the tasks of daily living

 - Ongoing grief support

-- Care provided wherever you call home, whether it be a hospital, nursing home, assisted living, or personal residence
+Care is provided wherever you call home, whether it be nursing nursing facility or your personal residence.

 Former combat soldiers may need a unique kind of hospice care.
 Doug Overall, chaplain and bereavement coordinator for Compassus-Prescott Valley, explains how to nurture veterans.